Krandheer/musings-with-randheer/content/docker crash course.md

 docker-compose down
 ```

-Above command will stop the running container and remove the image from your host as well.
+The above command will stop the running container and remove the image from your host as well.

 This command builds, (re)creates, starts, and attaches to containers for a service.

-## Dockerfile: Building Your Own Images
+## Dockerfile: Building Your Images

 While using pre-built images is convenient, you'll often need to create custom images for your applications.
 This is where Dockerfiles come in.